 It’s become increasingly clear that a rigorous and ongoing approach to cybersecurity requires you to have this broad visibility into your growing attack surface — so that you can identify your risk exposure from outdated software, undetected malware, known and unknown vulnerabilities, unsecured access points, and misconfigured systems.

 With BitSight for Security Performance Management, you can continuously monitor, measure, and communicate the efficacy of the security controls you currently have in place, and gain insight into the inherent risk present throughout your digital ecosystem.
-This unprecedented contextual data about your infrastructure makes it easier than ever to detect gaps in your current security controls, enrich the security analysis you’re already conducting, and remediate issues faster.
+This unprecedented contextual data about your infrastructure makes it easier than ever to detect gaps in your current security controls, enrich the cybersecurity analysis you’re already conducting, and remediate issues faster.

 Through BitSight’s integrations with SIEM tools like Splunk, you can also extract more value from the security data you may already be collecting.
-With these integrations, you can pull your BitSight findings into existing security workflows and dashboards — so you can refer to all of your threat intelligence insights in one place.
-By streamlining this process of collecting and using cybersecurity data, you can optimize your risk management program and maximize your cybersecurity tech stack ROI.
+With these integrations, you can pull your BitSight findings into existing security workflows and cybersecurity dashboards — so you can refer to all of your cyber threat intelligence insights in one place.
+By streamlining this process of collecting and using cybersecurity data, you can optimize your risk management program and maximize your cybersecurity ROI.

 It’s time to learn how secure your organization really is